Disabling SSL on the Front-End

 Self-signed Certificate Exception

-If you do not have a proper Let’s Encrypt or Paid SSL Certificate you’ll need to access your backend URL before-hand and set an exception in your browser for the Axios requests to work.
+If you do not have a proper Let’s Encrypt or Paid SSL Certificate and your back-end URL is not the same as your Front-end, you’ll need to access your Backend URL before-hand and set an exception in your browser for the Axios requests to work.